xinliy/SemLog_web/README.md

 - In "Advanced options", tick both options (Add Anaconda to my PATH environment)
 - Note: You can test if Python is installed by enter "python" in your terminal.

-2. Open terminal, enter "**pip install django pillow opencv-python pandas numpy matplotlib pymongo django_heroku**".
+2. Open terminal, run "**pip install django pillow opencv-python pandas numpy matplotlib pymongo django_heroku dnspython**".

-3. clone the repo "**git clone https://github.com/xinliy/pyWeb.git**".
+3. clone the repo "**git clone https://github.com/robcog-iai/semlog_web.git**".

 4. make sure the **local MongoDB** is running.